Tsu-gu/ente-auth-snap/README.md

-Waiting for approval from Snapcraft, unlisted from now
+Waiting for approval from Snapcraft, unlisted for now